 - Enthusiastic and interested in helping others

-Here at Changing Social, we run the Digital Champions as a Service (DCaS) programme and give hundreds of people from a variety of organisations the opportunity to learn new skills, actively support their teams in the adoption of new digital tools and help everyone collaborate better.
+Here at Changing Social, we run the Digital Champions as a Service (DCaaS) programme and give hundreds of people from a variety of organisations the opportunity to learn new skills, actively support their teams in the adoption of new digital tools and help everyone collaborate better.

-The DCaS programme is delivered through Teams and gives champions the most up to date Microsoft learning resources through a community environment.
+The DCaaS programme is delivered through Teams and gives champions the most up to date Microsoft learning resources through a community environment.
 Champions learn about Microsoft technology through Microsoft technology – and have fun while doing it.

 Why become a Digital Champion?